iRewiewer/DOSKEY_Manager/README.md

 # DOSKEY_Manager

 DOSKEY_Manager is an app for managing aliases in CMD / Windows Terminal.
+It also optionally enhances the Windows Terminal (background/startup text) using Python scripts.

 # Setup
 Just run setup.cmd and it will localize the app's path to your current directory.